SpudGunMan/bapi/README.md

 ### Additional Install Guidance
 If long term stability is your goal - recommendations are to NOT update the OS, or the packages in this project after stable functionality is reached.
 This creates your own distribution which you can replicate or multiply.
 Helpfull for EMCOM work.
 Build an external hard disk image with this tool to boot a spare or work laptop from!

 If you have issues make sure your running the newest code, and OS! `git pull`, and `sudo apt-get update -y && sudo apt-get upgrade -y` if you really get stuck you can start over `mv $HOME/bapi $HOME/bapi.old` and git clone again.
 Or try a `git reset --hard` followed by a `git pull`.

-To try a different branch, you can get fancy (warning: unless you know how to break it and fix it..) with `git checkout beta`
+To try the beta code, get fancy with `git checkout beta`

 Recommended to flash your SD-Card with the official [Raspberry Flash Tool](https://www.raspberrypi.com/software/) To enable VNC or SSH on PI's [Enable the VNC service](https://www.realvnc.com/en/blog/how-to-setup-vnc-connect-raspberry-pi/)

 ## Issue Reporting - Feature Requests

 groups.io reflector [here](https://groups.io/g/bapi) Please report issues & feature requests [here](https://github.com/spudgunman/bapi/issues) please keep in mind the scope of this project is the core menu (API) and calling the (.bapp) files which are themselves just ported from the developer, and fitted here into a easy to use format.
+The more details the better check the `errors/` for logs.

 Issues with developental code branches is problematic when operating on early release or development code.
 Which we are directly getting, the latest and greatest.